On this page:

 Victoria’s 6,000 kilometre high-voltage electricity transmission system is owned and maintained by AusNet Services.
 However, the transmission system is subject to the operational control of the Australian Energy Market Operator (AEMO), the national market and system operator.

-AEMO's role is to ensure the system's integrity and operate the National Electricity Market (NEM).
-This is a wholesale market.
-It is one of the largest interconnected electricity systems in the world.
+AEMO's primary role is to plan and operate the National Electricity Market (NEM) to ensure the system operates in the interests of consumers and supports the market.
+The NEM is one of the largest interconnected electricity systems in the world.
 It allows electricity to be traded between Victoria and 5 other eastern and southern states and territories of Australia.

 Electricity distribution

-In Victoria, 5 electricity distribution businesses own and manage the low voltage power poles, wires and meters which deliver power to homes and businesses across the state.
+In Victoria, 5 electricity distribution businesses own and manage the low voltage power poles, wires, meters and SAPS which deliver power to homes and businesses across the state.
 Distributors have a responsibility to:

 • deliver reliable electricity supply to customers